CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

   .. note:: RemoteFilter 0 or 1 has to be configured to capture the other side's encoder using either a RemoteSRX or CANifier.

+  See :ref:`ch14b_DiffSensors` for information on bringing up the sensors for differential setups.

  5. Configure PID[1] of the ultimate master motor controller.
 The example will use RemoteSensor1 configured to capture the Pigeon's Yaw value.

+  See :ref:`ch14b_DiffSensors` for information on bringing up the sensors for differential setups, and :ref:`remote-sensors-label` for bringing up Pigeon IMU as a remote sensor.

+ 6. Determine if the master controller should use the output of PID[0] + PID[1] or if it should use PID[0] - PID[1].
+This will depend on the polarity of the sensors, which side of the drivetrain is the ultimate master, and the desired corrective motion.

+  The auxiliary follower will use whichever sign the master does not use in order to control the differential.

- 6. When closed-looping the drive train, utilize the 4 parameter set method, specifying a setpoint for the sum of the encoders and a setpoint for the Pigeon IMU yaw.
+ 7. When closed-looping the drive train, utilize the 4 parameter set method, specifying a setpoint for the sum of the encoders and a setpoint for the Pigeon IMU yaw.

   .. code-block:: java